-If you’re serious about blogging, you should take the time to look at the blogging stats regularly.
+If you’re serious about blogging, you should take the time to look at the statistics about blogging regularly.
 Without having a clear insight into the performance of your blog posts, you can’t know whether or not there’s a need for some adjustments.

-- 77% of people online read blogs regularly
+- 77% of people regularly read blog online

 - 67.5% of bloggers started their careers because they wanted to make money